 Bard Settlement

-Evidence at trial showed that a former Bard Vice President wrote disturbing emails regarding polypropylene sourcing:
+Evidence at trial showed a former Bard Vice President wrote disturbing emails regarding polypropylene sourcing:

 Facing more trials, Bard’s parent company announced a settlement of 38,000-40,000 claims in October 2024, accompanied by a financial charge of $1.7 billion.